 “…But there’s another way of using time that’s common among people who make things, like programmers and writers.
 They generally prefer to use time in units of half a day at least.
 You can’t write or program well in units of an hour.
 That’s barely enough time to get started.”

-As Deep Work author Cal Newport explains, this isn’t an individual issue, but an organizational one as almost no companies support the maker schedule:
+As Deep Work author Cal Newport explains, this isn’t an individual issue, but an organizational one.
+In fact, almost no companies support the maker schedule:

 “The reasons for this reality are straightforward: (a) distractions like constant messaging and frequent meetings are often convenient in the moment for the person instigating them; (b) most organizations place no barriers around such behaviors; (c) without these barriers, convenience will almost always win.”

 Communication is key to your organization’s growth and success.
 But it can also just as easily get in the way of getting real work done.
-If you want to help your team do their best work, there needs to be policies in place to protect their time and clear expectations around communication.
+If you want to help your team do their best work, you need to put policies in place to protect their time.
+(Read our Guide to Communication Debt to learn more).

-This could be anything from setting aside and enforcing specific days for maker time to simply changing your policy and culture around when to expect a response such as the newly passed “Right to Disconnect” Law in France, which requires companies with more than 50 employees to establish hours when staff should not send or answer emails.
+This could be anything from setting aside specific days for maker time or changing your policy and culture around when to expect a response.
+For inspiration, check out the newly passed “Right to Disconnect” Law in France, which requires companies with more than 50 employees to establish hours when staff are not allowed to send or answer emails.